penglezos/penglezos.dev/content/about.md

 ShowToc = false
 +++

-Hello!
 I'm Panagiotis Englezos, a software and web developer with strong background in Android OS and application development.

 I'm an active contributor to open-source software, and most of my personal projects are open source.